truong-bui/AsyncLoadingScreen/README.md

 Async Loading Screen plug-in requires Visual Studio and a C++ code project.
 If your project is blueprint based then you will need to convert it to C++ project otherwise you cannot package your game with code plug-in.

 # Installation

+> :warning: **After installed Async Loading Screen plugin, the "Project/Movies" setting won't work anymore.
+You need to set up your startup movies in the 'Startup Loading Screen' section of the plugin's setting.**

 - ## Clone from Github
 Clone this repository into your project's /Plugins folder, make one if it doesn’t exist, then compile your game in Visual Studio.
 If your project is blueprint based you’ll need to convert it to a c++ project by adding any c++ class.